 Our projection region for $\lambda$ (and for its identified set) is based on a straightforward application of the classical idea of \emph{projection} inference; see \cite{scheffe1953method}, \cite{dufour1990exact}, and \cite{Dufour:2005, Dufuour:2007}.
 Let $\widehat{\mu}_{T}$ denote the sample least squares estimator for $\mu$ and let CS$_{T}(1-\alpha; \mu)$ denote its nominal $1-\alpha$ Wald confidence ellipsoid.
 If, asymptotically, CS$_{T}(1-\alpha; \mu)$ covers the parameter $\mu$ with probability $1-\alpha$, then, asymptotically, the interval

-covers the set-identified parameter $\lambda$ (and its identified set) with probability at least $1-\alpha$ (uniformly over a large class of data generating processes).\footnote{Formally, we show that the confidence interval described in (\ref{equation:ProjectionCS}) is \emph{uniformly consistent of level $1-\alpha$} for the structural parameter $\lambda$ (and its identified set) over some class of data generating processes.}$^{,}$\footnote{The application of projection inference to SVARs was first suggested by \cite{Moon_Schorfheide:2012} (p.
+covers the set-identified parameter $\lambda$ (and its identified set) with probability of at least $1-\alpha$ (uniformly over a large class of data generating processes).\footnote{The application of projection inference to SVARs was first suggested by \cite{Moon_Schorfheide:2012} (p.
 11, NBER working paper 14882).
 The projection approach is also briefly mentioned in the work \cite{Kline_Tamer:2015} (Remark 8) in the context of set-identified models.
 None of these papers established the properties for projection inference discussed in our work.}

 In many applications there is interest in conducting \emph{simultaneous} inference on $h$ structural parameters; for example, if one wants to analyze the response of variable $i$ to a structural shock $j$ for all horizons ranging from period 1 to $h$ as in \cite{Jorda:2009}, \cite{Kilian_Inoue:2013, Inoue:2014}, and \cite{Lutkepohl:2015}.
-In this case, the projection region given by:
+In this case, one can show that the projection region is given by:

-covers the structural coefficients $(\lambda_1, \ldots \lambda_h )$ and their identified set with probability at least $1-\alpha$ as the sample size grows large.
+which covers the structural coefficients $(\lambda_1, \ldots \lambda_h )$ and their identified set with probability at least equal to $1-\alpha$ as the sample size grows large.
 The only assumption required to guarantee the frequentist coverage of our projection region is the asymptotic validity of the confidence set for the reduced-form parameters, $\mu$.

 {\scshape General Applicability:} The validity of our projection method requires no regularity assumptions (like continuity or differentiability) on the bounds of the identified set $\underline{v}(\cdot)$ and $\overline{v}(\cdot)$.
 This means we can handle the typical application of set-identified SVARs in the empirical macroeconomics literature (exclusion restrictions on contemporaneous coefficients, long-run restrictions, elasticity bounds, and of course sign/zero restrictions on the responses of different variables at different horizons for different shocks).